AdobeDocs/analytics.en/help/analyze/get-started/analytics-overview.md

 ### Workspace tab

-The [!UICONTROL Workspace] tab shows a list of Analysis Workspace projects.
+The [!UICONTROL Workspace] tab shows shows the [!UICONTROL Projects] area by default, which displays the Company folder, any personal folders you created, your projects, and Mobile scorecards.

 1. In Adobe Analytics, select the [!UICONTROL **Workspace**] tab.